Skip to Main Content

 Copyright Guidelines for Digital Scanning

 In providing this service, the Collier Library must also follow relevant copyright laws for the application of Fair Use for educational purposes.
+Collier Library reserves the right to deny a request if staff consider the request not covered by Fair Use.

 If you are interested in acquiring a scan for course reserve purposes, please reach out to Margaret McGuire (mmcguire5@una.edu)